Refinancing with Earnest

 The Wells Fargo student loan consolidation program is one such alternative, allowing you to consolidate multiple private student loans — or refinance a single private loan.

 Both customers and non-customers can qualify for consolidation or refinancing, but if you’re an existing Wells Fargo customer, you’ll get some extra perks from the program.

 If you’re interested in consolidating your private loans, take a look at our Wells Fargo review to see if it makes sense for you.

-Wells Fargo student loan consolidation program review
+Wells Fargo student loan consolidation review: The basics

 Wells Fargo has branches in 39 states, but you don’t need to live near a branch to open an account with the bank or apply to consolidate your student loans.
 However, being an existing customer will benefit you.